liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/liferay-workspace/03-creating-a-liferay-workspace.markdown

     | `liferay.version.default` property.
 This version is applied when creating
     | projects based on the corresponding project template versions.
     |
-    | If you wish to develop projects for a different @product@ version, you can
+    | If you wish to develop projects for a different @sharepoint@ version, you can
     | pass a different version in the Blade init command.
 For example,
     |
     | ```bash